gabriele-tomassetti/LanguageTeller/README.md

 - `TellAllanguages` method, to identify all the potential languages for a piece of text (or input stream).

 There are also utility method to check a model or load your own.
 You might also be interested in `GetLabels` which lists the labels used by a model.

+## License

+The code itself is under the Apache License.
+The model maintains the original license of Facebook, which is [Creative Commons Attribution-Share-Alike License 3.0.](https://creativecommons.org/licenses/by-sa/3.0/).